Fragile souls at the center of Trump's spat with Australia

 Trump's insistence that an additional "extreme vetting" be applied to anyone seeking resettlement adds further uncertainty, particularly given that what it means or adds to existing processes remains a mystery.
 Both the US and Australia already apply very stringent security vetting processes for any refugees resettled.
 As noted by the Cato Institute, a libertarian think-tank, this vetting has been highly effective.

-If the deal is ultimately derailed, it will be devastating blow for those who had hoped to settle in the US.
+If the deal is ultimately derailed, it will be a devastating blow for those who had hoped to settle in the US.
 Many have already put their names forward and are being interviewed by officials in the hope of a US visa.

 Mental health experts have previously warned that unless swift action is taken to restore hope, many more women, men and children will express their despair by trying to harm or kill themselves.